akando42/next-map/public/content/posts/11-11/index.md

 path: "/indian-ocean-the-asia-association"
 cover: "content/posts/11-11/geogenetics_indian_ocean_and_tower_of_hanoi_puzzle.png"
 date: "11-11"
-title: "Indian Ocean and the Asia Association"tags: ['India','Asia','Asian American','Asian Association','India Ocean','Spykman World','GeoGenetics']
+title: "Indian Ocean and the Asia Association"
+tags: ['India','Asia','Asian American','Asian Association','India Ocean','Spykman World','GeoGenetics']
 summary: "#SeaPower has always beaten #Land armies because of the cheaper cost of moving good as well as the flexibility of rivers and ocean highway.
 Whoever control the #IndianOcean will end up control Euro Asia in 21 century."
 published: true
 ---